archyufa/kcs_to_acm/README.md

 # Config Sync to ACM Migration

-**Important:** This is not the official google documentatation and not supposed to be treated as such.
+**Important:** This is not the official google documentation and not supposed to be treated as such.

 ## Comparison Config Sync vs ACM
 [Cofig Sync](https://cloud.google.com/kubernetes-engine/docs/add-on/config-sync/overview) allows cluster operators to manage single clusters, multi-tenant clusters, and multi-cluster Kubernetes deployments using files, called configs, stored in a Git repository.
 It has following features: